mcheiva/workshop-dds/csharp/exercises/04/README.md

 - Simplify audits and versioning of QoS changes.
 - Reduce code complexity by externalizing policy.

-Recall that we defined the profiles inside the xml as default, therefore we just rely on on the e.g: `get_default_datareader_qos` for retrieving the configuration.
+Recall that we defined the profiles inside the xml as default, therefore we just rely on on the e.g: `GetDefaultDataReaderQos` for retrieving the configuration.
 This means that all of the in-code qos settings can be removed.

 Refactor publisher/subscriber code to rely on profile-derived QoS (remove hardcoded writer/reader QoS construction) and rerun previous experiments to confirm identical behavior.